Aguado4/Data-Science/README.md

 ## Instruction

-In order to visualize the activities, you need to download them and just click in the file.
-This will automatically open a tab in your default browser showing the activity.
+In order to visualize the activities, you will need to download them and just click in the file.
+This will automatically open a tab in your default browser showing you the activity.

 ## Introduction